Pierozi/Crudy/Readme.md

 API framework implementing [`json:api`](http://jsonapi.org/).
 You define the resources, it provides the api.

-This library is under development, I do not recommend for use in production right now.
+:warning: This library is under development, I do not recommend for use in production right now. :warning:

 # JSON-API SUPPORTS